JarryShaw/PyPCAPKit/src/toolkit/README.md

-# Tool Manual
+# ToolKit Manual

 &emsp; `jspcap` is an open sourse library for PCAP extarction and analysis, written in __Python 3.6__.
-The following is a manual for function tools usage.
+The following is a manual for function ToolKit usage.

  - [Macros](#macros)
  - [`extract`](#extract)